chenhaoxing/DeMamba/README.md

 This is the official code of paper 'DeMamba: AI-Generated Video Detection on Million-Scale GenVideo Benchmark'.

 ## :boom: News!!!
-- (08/14) :collision: We will be hosting a Short Video Authenticity Contest at the [Inclusion Conference](https://www.inclusionconf.com/) and [World Internet Conference](https://cn.wicinternet.org/), with generous prizes.
-Stay tuned!!!
 - (08/14) We will open source a more challenging test set that includes state-of-the-art generation algorithms such as Kling, jimeng, CogVideoX, etc.

 ## :dart: Todo